What is an Indictment? What is a True Bill in North Carolina? Can I be held in jail waiting for charges ?

 Modified Transcript of “Can I be held in jail waiting for charges?” for the Hearing Impaired

 Hi, I’m Bill Powers, an attorney in Charlotte, North Carolina.
-Powers Landreth have offices now in Charlotte, NC and Rock Hill, SC.
+Powers Law Firm PA have an office now in Charlotte, NC.

 I’ve got a question here.